Jaybur1/ChartBuilder/README.md

 ### How to use:

-1. Data input
+1. Data input:
 Please insert the label and then the value separeted with space.
 For example: label value label value

 Or if you dont need labels you can just put the values separeted with space.
 For example: value value value

-2. Value type input
+2. Value type input:
 You can choose any value type you want
 For example: %

-3. Label type input
+3. Label type input:
 Same as the value type input, you can set it to be any thing.
 For example: Type